Police: 2 dead after warehouse explosion shakes Houston

 “Everybody seems to be OK now.
 That’s the main thing,” Wilson said.

-Mark Brady, who lives near the site, told TV station KPRCthat the explosion “knocked us all out of bed.”
+Boots said the sound of the blast was very similar to the sound of mortar rounds that were fired at night at the base in Afghanistan where he had served while in the Army.

-It busted out every window in our house.
-It busted everybody’s garage door in around here … and closer toward the explosion over here, it busted people’s roofs in and walls in,” he said
+“For me it triggered my PTSD and I thought I was back out in Afghanistan.
+But I snapped out of it and I realized I was just here at home,” Boots said.

 The blast shook other buildings, with reports on Twitter of a boom felt across the city.
-Fire Chief Samuel Pena said there were no reports of hazardous air quality, based on monitoring done by a hazardous materials team.
+Pena said there were no reports of hazardous air quality, based on monitoring done by a hazardous materials team.

 A phone number for Watson Grinding was out of service when called by a reporter with The Associated Press on Friday morning.
 The family-owned business manufactures valves and provides thermal-spray coatings for equipment used in the chemical, mining, petroleum and aerospace industries, among others, according to its website.

+About 90,000 people live within 3 miles (4.8 kilometers) of the company, according to the Environmental Protection Agency.
 Houston police tweeted that officers were blocking off streets, but no evacuation was ordered.
-Harris County Sheriff Ed Gonzalez said first responders were checking on residents of nearby homes.
+Harris County Sheriff Ed Gonzalez said first responders checked on residents of nearby homes.

-Several people told TV station KHOU that the explosion was so loud, they thought a bomb had gone off or that a vehicle had crashed into their homes.
+Houston Mayor Sylvester Turner said on Twitter said there was no hazard in the air “from all indications,” but that authorities continued to monitor.

 This part of Texas is home to the highest concentration of oil refineries in the nation and has experienced a series of explosions in recent years.
 Last July, an explosion at an ExxonMobil refinery in Baytown, east of Houston, left more than dozen people with minor injuries and put nearby residents under a shelter-in-place advisory for three hours.